 Local eCommerce Sales Rules & Regulations

 Electronic commerce is regulated by the Republic of Azerbaijan’s Law on Electronic Commerce, issued in 2005.
 The first electronic payment system was created in 2008.
 No specific license is needed for businesses to engage in electronic commerce; however, they must be registered with the State Tax Service and possess a TIN (Tax Identification Number).
 The Ministry of Economy oversees and regulates the electronic commerce in Azerbaijan.

-Typical issues businesses may face include the lack of reliable security mechanisms on local online platforms, intellectual property-related issues, personal data protection issues, and the small number of electronic commerce platforms.
+Typical issues businesses might face include the lack of reliable security mechanisms on local online platforms, intellectual property-related issues, personal data protection issues, and the small number of electronic commerce platforms.
 Many shippers are reluctant to send goods without pre-payment as e-commerce is limited by a lack of clear and effective legislation.
 To address some of these challenges, the government passed legislation in April 2017 to promote the use of non-cash transactions in an attempt to improve tax collection and promote transparent transactions.
 These efforts are ongoing.

 E-commerce is subject to relatively weak intellectual property rights enforcement, as with every sector in Azerbaijan.
 Several multinational IT companies report widespread unlicensed software use in homes, offices, and government workspaces.
 Some multinational IT companies have made progress engaging directly with government officials to highlight the security risks of unlicensed software.
 The American Chamber of Commerce in Azerbaijan, which represents many of the largest local companies, took a pledge in May 2019 to respect and protect IPR rights and advocate for improved enforcement in Azerbaijan.